 - Go to Overview > Actions > Software.

 Click Enable Relay.If the Enable Relay button is not visible:

 2. Verify that the agent is not already a relay.

 3. Go to Administration > Updates > Software > Local and verify that the corresponding package has been imported.

 4. Verify that the computer is running a 64-bit version of the agent software.

 The computer's icon will change from an ordinary computer to a computer with a relay .
 To view the number of updates that the relay is ready to distribute, click the Preview icon to display the preview pane.

 - If Windows Firewall or iptables is enabled on the computer, add a firewall rule that allows incoming connections to the relay's listening port number.

-You can either assign an agent to a relay group manually, or you can set up a scheduled task to do assign agents automatically.
+If you didn't assign the agent when you created relay groups, you can either assign an agent to a relay group manually, or you can set up a scheduled task to do this.